CELPIP Speaking Preparation

 - 1 – Introduction

 How Long Should my Response Be?

-As part of familiarizing yourself with the prediction question in CELPIP Speaking Task 4, you need to know how long your response should be and how much time you have to make your predictions.
-You have about 30 seconds to prepare your response, and 60 seconds to talk.
+As part of familiarizing yourself with the personal experience question in CELPIP Speaking Task 2, you need to know how long your response should be and how much time you have to talk about it.
+You have about 30 seconds to prepare your response, and 60 seconds to talk about it.